How Long Does a Camp Lejeune Water Case Take?

 Camp Lejeune Lawsuit Timeline

 The timeline for each Camp Lejeune lawsuit can vary.
-Notably, if cases do not reach a settlement, the Camp Lejeune lawsuit timeline could be extended if the case goes to trial (as a trial date must be set, a jury or judge must review the information presented, and a verdict must be rendered).
+Notably, if cases do not reach a settlement, the Camp Lejeune lawsuit timeline could be extended.

-Your Camp Lejeune settlement timeline could be between 1-2 years.
+Your Camp Lejeune settlement timeline could be between 1 and 2 years.
 Working with a skilled lawyer means they will move your case forward as quickly as possible and regularly update you on the status of your case — including when you can expect to receive money.

 Get Help From Top Camp Lejeune Lawyers